Company Report: Belfast International Airport

-Belfast International Airport (BIA) was, until July 2012, a wholly-owned subsidiary of Belfast International Airport Holdings.
-In July 2012, it was sold to another subsidiary in the same Spanish group, TBI Airport Holdings for £105.9m.
-More recently, the Belfast company was sold again, outside this group, to Houston, Texas, based ADC & HAS Airports Worldwide, for an undisclosed sum.
+Belfast International Airport was sold in July 2012 to a Spanish subsidiary, TBI Airport Holdings for £105.9m.
+In 2013 the company was sold again to an American parent company, ADC & HAS Airports Worldwide, based in Houston, for an undisclosed amount.

-The company operates a defined benefit pension scheme for some employees.
-The annual actuarial assessment points to a potential deficit on the scheme at the end of 2012 of £7.7m.
+The company operates a defined benefit pension scheme.
+The actuarial assessment shows a deficit for the scheme of £2.7m during 2018 after posting a gain of £1.6m a year earlier.

 Employment in the company has increased a little, averaging 212 people last year.